-Austin, TX - September 15, 2015 – South by Southwest (SXSW) is proud to present the comprehensive economic impact of the 2015 South by Southwest (SXSW) Conferences and Festivals to the City of Austin.
-This analysis represents the ninth consecutive study to fully assess the unique nature of SXSW and its beneficial economic impact to the city.
-The impact of SXSW’s 29th official event totaled $317.2 million for 2015.
+Austin, TX - September 7, 2016 – South by Southwest® (SXSW) is proud to present the comprehensive economic impact of the 2016 South by Southwest (SXSW) Conference and Festivals to the City of Austin.
+This analysis represents the tenth consecutive study to fully assess the unique nature of SXSW and its beneficial economic impact to the city.
+The impact of SXSW’s 30th official event totaled $325.3 million.

 SXSW continues to be the single most profitable event for the City of Austin’s hospitality industry:

-- SXSW Conference and Festival participants, which includes Registrants and Single Admission Ticket Holders, totaled 139,525.
+- SXSW Conference and Festivals participants, which includes Registrants and Single Admission Ticket Holders, totaled nearly 140,000.

-- SXSW Consumer Event participants defined primarily as Guest Pass Holders attracted an additional 171,200 participants.
-These popular free-to-the-public events included the 3-night Outdoor Stage concerts at Lady Bird Lake, the 2-day Digital Creative Job Market, 3-day Flatstock poster art show and Music Gear Expo, 1-day Education Expo, the 3-day SXSW Gaming Expo, SXSW Create, and SX Health & MedTech Expo.
-In 2015, SXSW distributed 110,000 Guest Passes.
+- SXSW Guest Pass and Consumer Attendees attracted an additional 203,800 participants.
+These popular free-to-the-public events included the 3-night Outdoor Stage concerts at Lady Bird Lake, the 2-day Digital Creative Job Market, 3-day Flatstock poster art show and Music Gear Expo, 1-day Education Expo, the 3-day SXSW Gaming Expo, SXSW Create, and SXSW MedTech Expo.
+In 2016, SXSW distributed 119,500 Guest Passes.